-Simply type in your LCO username, LCO password, LCO Proposal Code and an Object Name and this form will attempt to submit a three-colour image for you to be observed within the next week.
+Simply type in your LCO username, LCO password, LCO Proposal Code and an Object Name and this form will attempt to submit an open cluster observation for you to be observed within the next week.

 This form will inform you if the object is not available to be observed at this time of the year.
 It will also inform you if it cannot find it in the major astronomical catalogue, SIMBAD.
 Sometimes objects have odd names, if you think an object should be recognised but it isn't, please email using the email below.
 If you get your username and password wrong, it will give a connection error.
 In this case, double-check your username and password at observe.lco.global